-Spork Pit BBQ is located at 5349 Penn Avenue in Garfield.
+Spork Pit BBQ is located at 5349 Penn Avenue in Garfield and is seasonal.

 Walter's BBQ and Southern Kitchen opened in Lawrenceville in late 2018 and offers a large menu of barbecue options including meats straight from the smoker, tacos, sandwiches, and a rather robust brunch offering to name a few.

 During our first visit we were able to sample their ribs, brisket, as well as the pork belly and were not disappointed.
 The ribs were surprisingly tender, with a good smoke ring, and a rather strong flavor from a pepper rub.
 The brisket was a clear winner after selecting a fatty option which it exceptionally tender with the same style rub as the ribs.
 The only one we hesitate on is the pork belly which was first smoked, sliced, and grilled, giving it a bit of an unusual texture you would not expect.